I recently left Virgin Media and the process proved time-consuming and stressful.

 Despite taking the ‘thinking of leaving us’ option, the ‘best’ deal they came up with saved a measly £2 a month and meant sacrificing broadband speed.

-So, I decided it was time for us to switch providers, prompting us to shop around, find a better deal with Sky (build your Sky package here) and sign up.
+So, I decided it was time for us to switch providers, prompting us to shop around, where I found a better deal with Sky (build your Sky package here) and signed up.

 Leaving isn't straightforward